machyve/xhyve/README.md

 About
 -----

-The *xhyve hypervisor* is a port of [bhyve](http://www.bhyve.org) to OS X. It is built on top of [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html) in OS X 10.10 Yosemite and higher, runs entirely in userspace, and has no other dependencies.
-It can run FreeBSD and vanilla Linux distributions and may gain support for other guest operating systems in the future.
+The *xhyve hypervisor* is a port of [bhyve](http://www.bhyve.org) to macOS.
+It is built on top of [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html) in OS X 10.10 Yosemite and higher, runs entirely in userspace, and has no other dependencies.
+It can run FreeBSD, some Linux distributions, and Windows 10 and may gain support for other guest operating systems in the future.

 License: BSD